 Smoked paprika is a Spanish cousin to the more widely used sweet Hungarian paprika.
 It’s made from pimiento peppers that have been dried and smoked over an oak fire, then ground into a fine powder.
+The difference between regular paprika and smoked paprika, is the pimiento peppers are not just dried then crushed, but smoked, dried, then crushed.
+It drastically changes the way it tastes, you will not be disappointed.

 You’ll sometimes see it called pimenton, smoked pimenton, sweet paprika, Spanish paprika, or any variation of those names, but you can always recognize this spice by its deep red color and powerful smoky aroma.
 Unless the packaging indicates otherwise, it’s not typically a hot spice – in actuality, the spice itself is quite mild and sweet.